 These musicians are all alumni of ASTRAL, an exclusive career development program based in Philadelphia.
 Competition for a spot on the Astral roster is stiff, attracting extraordinary classical artists already on the cusp of success.

-Astral started its work 25 years ago for a small group of emerging classical musicians, and has kept small by design.
+Astral started its work over 25 years ago for a small group of emerging classical musicians, and has kept small by design.
 Its application process attracts artists from around the nation and the world who typically participate in the program two to four years.

 [Music: Rolston String Quartet performing at the 2016 Astral Artists Winners Concert.
 Beethoven String Quartet No. 8., Op.59, No. 2, "Razumovksy"; Finale, Presto]

 Meridee Duddleston: Making a mark in today’s world of classical music requires more than performing like a dream and accepting glorious bouquets.
 Enter: career development incubator ASTRAL, a local nonprofit attracting emerging musicians.
 Through videos, recordings, auditions, and interviews, Astral looks for more than talent.
 Composer Dan Visconti is artistic director.